 - In a large saucepan, heat the olive oil over medium-high heat.

-- When the garlic and shallot are soft, add the shrimp.
+- Then add the shrimp.

 - Deglaze the pan with the wine, then let the wine reduce by half.